elegos/PHP-object-transmapper-validator/README.md

 (fully qualified name, i.e. `My\Full\Namespace\ClassName`) or an array of objects (always fully qualified name, i.e. `My\Full\Namespace\ClassName[]`).

+You can optionally extend the model with `GiacomoFurlan\ObjectTransmapperValidator\Model\MappedModel`, which provides the method `isMapped(string $attribute) : bool`.
+Note that extending this model will forbid the use of `_mapped` as attribute name in your model (the attribute's value will be ignored).

 To trans-map the standard object to the given model, call the transmapper's map method:

     $myTransmapper->map($stdClass, MyModel::class[, $override1, $override2...])